NitroAir

 • HEALTH EMERGENCY: Everyone affected

-• DO NOT go outside under any circumstances
+• Do NOT go outside under any circumstances

 • Seal doors and windows